bhaskarvemuri18/Freecell-Game/README.md

 Tools and Technologies used: Java, IntelliJ

-This project is stored in Northeastern's private github repository.
+This project is stored on Northeastern's private github repository.
 Please mail me at vemuri.sr@husky.neu.edu to accesses this project.